jmar777/suspend/README.md

 })();
 ```

-Invoking the generator like this is intentionally made optional, as sometimes, just like with regular functions, you don't want it to run immediately.
+Invoking the generator like this is intentionally made optional.
+Sometimes, just like with regular functions, you don't want it to run immediately.
 For example, you may want to wait for an event before beginning execution:

 ```javascript
 someEmitter.on('some-event', suspend(function* () {